Music

 Equipment Collection

-Here’s what my home “studio” looked like in late 2020.
+Here’s what my home “studio” looks like in 2023.
+Since then, the Iridium has been replaced with a 3rd Wave.
 When I play live I take the Kronos and the Hydrasynth.
-The Midiboard has since moved on to another home.

 Here’s the schematic for my home studio and my live rig.